Springville Civic Center

 Our youth are doing wonderful things in our schools and in the community that often go unrecognized.

-Communities That Care Coalition, along with Mayor Rick Child and the City Council, would like to recognize, honor and reward these outstanding youth for the positive impact they are having in our schools and the community.
+Mayor Matt Packard and the City Council, would like to recognize, honor and reward these outstanding youth for the positive impact they are having in our schools and the community.

 Anyone can nominate a young person/student, between the ages of 5 and 19, who are striving to make our schools, community and the world we live in better.
 To recognize a student, please fill out and submit the Nominate a Student form below.

 Mayor’s Youth Awards will be presented to youth at an upcoming City Council meeting.
 Family and friends are invited to show their support by attending.

 Four amazing students from Reagan Academy were nominated for the Mayor’s Youth Awards by their teachers and administration.
 It was such a pleasure to have Miwa Figuerres, Bentley Clark, Olivia Magleby and Katelyn Herker at City Council to receive their well-deserved recognitions.
 Their nominators describe them as positive, a loyal friend, excited for challenges and always looking for ways to lift others.
 Congratulations!
 We are so proud of you.

 March 22, 2022